dotsmesh/dotsmesh-host-docker/README.md

 ### 3. Run the installer

-Visit https://dotsmesh.example.com/dotsmesh-installer.php to run the Dots Mesh installer.
+Visit https://dotsmesh.example.com/dotsmesh-installer.php (replace dotsmesh.example.com with your domain) to run the Dots Mesh installer.

 ## Under the hood